akesseler/ScancodeMapping/README.md

 program is the change of the Windows scan-code of keyboard keys.
 These changes are put into Windows registry.

+Keep in mind, the program requires administrator privileges to get it run.

 ### Licensing

 The software has been published under the terms of _MIT License_.